-MAPS Frequently Asked Questions (FAQ’s)
+MAPS Frequently Asked Questions (FAQs)

 Do I need to be a UCLA student in order to volunteer for MAPS?

-The RRMC Volunteer Services website says that we have to write an essay for the Student Application.
+The RRMC Volunteer Services website states that we have to write an essay for the Student Application.
 Do I still need to write this essay even though I will go through the Pre-Assigned Volunteer Appointment and NOT the General Volunteer Orientation?

-Wait, what’s the difference between a General Volunteer Orientation and a Pre-Assigned Volunteer Appointment?
+What is the difference between a General Volunteer Orientation and a Pre-Assigned Volunteer Appointment?

 The General Volunteer Orientation is a 3-hour long orientation for general volunteers who do NOT know what volunteer program they want to be part of.
 The Pre-Assigned Volunteer Appointment is a 15-minute session that accommodates volunteers who know what volunteer program they want to be part of.
 For MAPS, volunteers who have been accepted into our program will obtain a sign-up link to meet with Regina Naanos to get processed.

 The MAPS Program sounds like a great volunteer program.
 Is there an acceptance rate?
 Is there an interview process?
 Is there a competitive screening process?
 Can anybody just join?

 The MAPS Leadership Team believes that anybody who is hard-working and dedicated should have the opportunity to volunteer with our program, and further explore the health care field to determine their career goals.
 We welcome anyone to apply for our programs, regardless of academic major or institution.
 We have had volunteers from other universities, and yes, even from USC!